Casino M8trix

 Casino M8trix is a cardroom in San Jose, California.
 The 8-story casino offers table games and a poker room.
-Founded in 1946 under the name Garden City Casino, the casino secured one of the 15 card room licenses in San Jose.
+The casino secured one of the 15 card room licenses in San Jose.
+Since 2024, The casino is currently owned by Garden City, Inc. which consists of the following four parties: the Lunardi Trust (Peter, Jeanine, Anthony, and Jaclyn Lunardi), the Erickson Family Trust (James & Vanessa Erickson), Patrick & Jamie Tierney, and Bruce Lance.